mattroach/parampara/README.md

     docker run --name parampara -p 5432:5432 -e POSTGRES_PASSWORD=parampara -d postgres

 `env/development.env` must have the correct database connection information - by default it has the right information if you started the database in this way on a mac machine, with the latest version of Docker.

+Run the following to update the database schema.
+You should run this command any time you pull a db schema change file.
+You should also do this once the first time you attempt to run everything locally.

+    db-migrate up

 # Running in dev mode